Tag Archives: God’s will

 This is a new concept for me and difficult for me to grasp.
 No one that I know has ever articulated such feelings to me.
 I’ve certainly never felt that way.
 I have questioned my love for God (or at least the depth of it) many times, but never the other way ’round.

 He loves me!
 And I am more important to Him than I am to myself or anyone else on this earth.
-He rejoices in my (heavenly) achievements and grieves when I mess my life up.
-He was most pleased with me on the day I gave my life to Him, and He continutes to be pleased as I continue to give my life to Him everyday in obedience.
+He rejoices in my spiritual progress and grieves when I mess my life up.
+He was very pleased with me on the day I gave my life to Him, and He continues to be pleased as I continue to give my life to Him everyday in obedience.
 He smiles on me, and blesses me.
 He loves me!

 And He loves you too!